VH-1 (German TV channel)

-VH-1 Deutschland (VH-1 Germany) was a localized German version of the Viacom channel VH1 that was on air from 1995 to 2001.
-The program was operated by Me, Myself & Eye Entertainment GmbH, the former editorial office of Tele 5's predecessor musicbox, in cooperation with MTV Networks Europe.
+VH-1 Deutschland (VH-1 Germany) was a localised German version of the Viacom channel VH1 that was on air from 1995 until 2001.
+The programme was operated by Me, Myself & Eye Entertainment GmbH, the former editorial office of Tele 5's predecessor musicbox, in cooperation with MTV Networks Europe.

-In contrast to the other language versions, VH-1 Deutschland had to use the January 1985 – 1987 American logo rather than the then-current logo of the American incarnation and consequently a different spelling, as the ARD saw too many parallels to its own logo in the original logo.
+In contrast to the other language versions, VH-1 Deutschland had to use the January 1985 – 1987 US logo rather than the then-current logo of the US incarnation and consequently a different spelling, as the ARD saw too many parallels to its own logo in the original logo.

 History

-VH-1 Deutschland started at 8:00 p.m. on Friday, 10 March 1995 for twelve hours a day.
-VH-1 used the downtime of Nickelodeon UK on the Astra satellite system.
-In fact, VH-1 initially only broadcast a four-hour programme, which was repeated twice during the night.
+VH-1 Deutschland started at 8.00 p.m. on Friday, 10 March 1995 for twelve hours a day.
+VH-1 used the downtime of the British version of Nickelodeon on the Astra satellite system.
+In fact, VH-1 initially only show a four-hour programme, which was repeated twice during the night.
 With the launch of the new Eutelsat Hot Bird 1 satellite at 13 degrees East in April of the same year, the programme was extended to 24 hours and converted into a full programme.
 The host of the first hour was Daniel Kovac.
 The first clip played was Musique Non Stop by Kraftwerk.